fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

-    The `GetSortedCustomers` method is a public method in the `Bank` class that provides a way to retrieve a sorted list of bank customers based on a custom sorting logic.
-This method is highly flexible because it uses a delegate, `CustomerComparison`, to define the sorting criteria.
+    The `GetSortedCustomers` method is a public method that provides a way to retrieve a sorted list of bank customers based on a custom sorting logic.
+This method is highly flexible because it uses the `CustomerComparison` delegate to define the sorting criteria.

-    Key Details:

-    1. Delegate Parameter (CustomerComparison): The method takes a parameter of type CustomerComparison, which is a delegate defined as:

-        ```csharp

-        public delegate int CustomerComparison(BankCustomer x, BankCustomer y);

-        ```

-        This delegate represents a method that compares two BankCustomer objects and returns an integer:

-        - A negative value if x should come before y.
-        - Zero if x and y are considered equal.
-        - A positive value if x should come after y.

-        By passing a custom comparison function, the caller can define how customers should be sorted (e.g., by name, account balance, or customer ID).

-    1. Sorting Logic: Inside the method, the _customers list (a private field containing all customers of the bank) is first converted to a new List<BankCustomer> using ToList().
+    Inside the method, the `_customers` list (a private field containing all customers of the bank) is first converted to a new `List<BankCustomer>` using `ToList()`.
 This ensures that the original list is not modified.
-The Sort method is then called on this new list, using a lambda function:

-    Here, the comparison delegate is invoked for each pair of customers to determine their relative order.
+The `Sort` method is then called on this new list, using a lambda function.
+The lambda function takes two `BankCustomer` objects (`x` and `y`) and applies the comparison delegate to determine their relative order.
+The `Sort` method uses the comparison delegate to sort the list in place.
+The lambda function is a concise way to pass the comparison logic without needing to create a separate method for it.

-    Return Value: The method returns the sorted list as an IEnumerable<BankCustomer>.
-By returning an IEnumerable, the method provides a read-only view of the sorted customers, ensuring that the caller cannot modify the internal state of the bank's customer list.
+    The method returns the sorted list as an `IEnumerable<BankCustomer>`.
+By returning an IEnumerable, the method provides a read-only view of the sorted customers, ensuring that the caller can't modify the internal state of the bank's customer list.

-    Example Usage:
-    Suppose you want to sort customers by their last name in ascending order.
-You could call the method like this:

-    This lambda function compares the LastName properties of two BankCustomer objects, ignoring case.

-    Benefits:
-    Flexibility: The use of a delegate allows the sorting logic to be defined at runtime, making the method adaptable to various use cases.
-    Encapsulation: The method does not expose the internal _customers list directly, preserving the integrity of the bank's data.
-    Reusability: The same method can be reused for different sorting criteria without requiring changes to the Bank class.
-    This design demonstrates a clean and extensible approach to implementing custom sorting in C#.

 1. Open the Program.cs file and then scroll to the bottom of the file.

-1. To sort customers by total balance, enter the following code:
+1. To sort customers by total balance, enter the following code to the end of the `Main` method:

     ```csharp